horw/open-telemetry-slides/open-telemetry-slides.md

 - trace
 - pizza

-Good_review and time to deliver might be our metrics.
+Metrics might include
+- good_review
+- delivery time

-A single order is a good example of a trace.
+A trace represents the path of a single order.

-If you still don't understand why your 5-star review isn't that much, go to the logs and take a detailed look for information.
+If you still don't have enough 5-star reviews, go to the logs and take a get detailed information.

 What does the typical workflow look like for a user of observability?
 -->